 This is why most of the Australian mammals are marsupial – they are better at surviving in Australia’s harsh conditions.
 This is also why most Australian mammals do not occur anywhere else in the world.

 Western grey kangaroo licking its fur to cool off

-The best way to see wild animals in Australia is to visit a diverse range of habitats in different parts of the continent.
+The best way to see Australian wildlife is to visit a diverse range of habitats in different parts of the continent.